ipfs-shipyard/workshop-idm-chat-dapp/README.md

 });
 ```

-We are now creating an `idmBridge` instance, passing the `WALLET_URL` that we previously defined.
-We are also creating actual `idmClient` we will be using, passing the `idmBridge` as an argument.
-The `ipfs` node is also being passed to the `idmClient` so that we are able to resolve [DID-Documents](https://w3c-ccg.github.io/did-spec/#did-documents) based on [IPID](https://did-ipid.github.io/ipid-did-method/), which uses IPFS.
-Finally, the `idmClient` is passed to the `configure()` function so that our stores may get configured with it.
+Before creating the actual `idmClient`, we are initializing the `idmBridge` based on the postMessage API and passing `WALLET_URL` to its factory.
+The `idmClient` is then created using the `APP` details, the `idmBridge` and the `ipfs` node we already had in place.
+That IPFS node will be used by the IDM Client to resolve [DID-Documents](https://w3c-ccg.github.io/did-spec/#did-documents) based on [IPID](https://did-ipid.github.io/ipid-did-method/).
+Finally, the created `idmClient` is passed to the `configure()` function so that our stores may use it internally.

 > ⚠️ You must keep the Nomios wallet open ([http://localhost:3000](http://localhost:3000)) at all times.
 This limitation will be overcome in a later release by leveraging Service Workers.